English (MA)

 ENG 690Introduction to Graduate Studies in English5

-A master's thesis may be substituted for one elective seminar with the prior approval of the director of graduate studies in consultation with the faculty thesis advisor.
-The MA thesis is a substantial scholarly essay researched and written over two terms during the second year of study.
+A master's thesis may be substituted for 1 elective seminar with the prior approval of the director of graduate studies in consultation with the faculty thesis advisor.
+Note that ENG 503 may substitute for only 1 of the 12 seminars, which means that electing the thesis option adds 4 credits to the requirements for the degree.

 Graduate course work should be completed at the 600 level.
 Exceptions to this policy must be made in advance by the director of graduate studies in consultation with the individual faculty advisor.